DecisionsDev/decision-engine-observer-sample/README.md

 #### Rules:

-This project has a few sample rules (rule "RuleA", and decision table "RuleB").
+This project has a few sample rules (rule "RuleA", and decision Table "RuleB").
 These are filler rules, just created so that there are rules to run in the ruleflow.

 #### Ruleflow ("Main flow"):